 Subjective Questionnaires such as pain, mood and energy level

-The Motum solution set has been designed for easy integration with existing care management and remote patient monitoring solutions, and is easily able to ingest information from a broad variety of data sources.
-Our Insight Engine serves up proactive notifications, risk alerts and information for informed action, whether you are a caregiver or patient managing a chronic condition, keeping track of medication adherence, or just seeking easier mobility and greater social engagement.
+Motum's solutions harnesses the power of machine intelligence to acquire, interpret and enable proactive care.
+Our solution has been designed for easy integration with existing care management and remote patient monitoring solutions, and is easily able to ingest information from a broad variety of data sources.

-Best of all, our solutions enhance independent ability and allow seniors to age well at home.
+Best of all, Alice is always analyzing, learning and deriving proactive insights that allow seniors and others with life-limiting conditions to age well at home.